255BITS/giles/README.md

 |  giles . -o build
 It will mimic your source directory tree structure, if you like trees.

-To build with local variables in a json file
-|  giles .  --json env/dev.json
-Use this to hold environment variables, constants, useful strings, whatever you'd like.

 To ignore a directory, or multiple(will match recursively)
 |  giles . --ignore vendor,bin